Why document atrocity?

 To commemorate the 75th Anniversary of the liberation of the Nazi concentration camps, 3 Generations is holding a video contest.

 “Unless the world learns the lessons these pictures teach, night will fall.
 But, (by God’s grace) we who live will learn.”

-Shortlisted and winning videos will be shared across social media and will be promoted to Film Festivals by our partner Menemsha Films.
+Shortlisted and winning videos will be shared across social media and will be made into a compilation and submitted to film festivals across the USA by our partner Menemsha Films.

 Awards & Prizes

 There will be three cash prizes of $1,000, one for each the following 3 categories:

 Viewers Choice: A prize voted on by the public.

 - The deadline of the contest is 27th January 2021.

 - Applicants must be based in North America.